 We assume your teenager is going to be exploring the ship on their own quite a bit.
 That’s where sticky notes can be a lifesaver.
 You can write notes and leave them in the cabin to let them know where you are and vice-versa.
 Why not just use regular paper?
 With a sticky note you can leave your message right where they will see it so they can’t say that they “didn’t see your message” when they are late for dinner.

 Truth be told, walkie-talkies are a hit-or-miss on a cruise (you can read our review here).
 Still, they can be useful in many cases for communicating in real time.

 As well, you can use messaging apps on your phone if you are connected to the ship’s Internet to keep tabs on your teenager.
 (Messaging is also available through the cruise line’s app without paying for wi-fi, but message service does cost a few dollars this way.)
 Walkie-Talkies are nice because they don’t cost you extra to use on the ship.

 Want your kid to really enjoy their cruise?
 Give them a cool camera to let them record the action.
 You can simply use a phone, but that gets risky on a cruise where there is lots of water around.
 Instead, these cameras can go anywhere (including under the water) to take some awesome shots of the cruise that they will remember forever.

 Watches may not be as popular as they once were now that every checks their time on the phone.
-However, in the middle of a cruise, you aren’t likely to have your phone with you.
+However, in the middle of a cruise, you or your teen may not always have your phone with you.
 A simple wristwatch can help your teen keep track of the time so that they don’t miss dinner or a check-in time with the rest of the family.